springernature/frontend-playbook/accessibility/developing-accessible-products.md

 Automated accessibility testing can be used to detect the most common accessibility problems.
 This is only the first step in the process; you must not rely on automated testing as your sole method of verification.
 The GDS Accessibility team ran an experiment in 2017 to [audit the performance of a large number of available automated accessibility testing tools](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).
 They found that the highest number of errors that one tool was able to detect was 40%.
 The majority of the tools fell into the 20%-30% range.

-At Springer Nature, we use [Pa11y](http://pa11y.org/) and [Axe](https://www.deque.com/axe/).
-Both of these tools can be installed as part of your Continuous Integration setup if you’re using one, or can otherwise be used on the command line.
-Axe can also be used in the browser.
+At Springer Nature, we use [Pa11y](http://pa11y.org/).
+It incorporates the [Axe](https://www.deque.com/axe/) and [HTML_Codesniffer](https://squizlabs.github.io/HTML_CodeSniffer/) automated accessibility testing engines.
+Pa11y can be installed as part of your Continuous Integration setup if you’re using one, or can otherwise be used on the command line.
+Axe and HTML_Codesniffer can also be used in the browser.

-We expect your product to be free of errors when these two tools are passed over it.
-You’re welcome to use other automated accessibility testing tools in addition to these.
+We expect your product to be free of errors when passed through Pa11y.
+You’re welcome to use [other automated accessibility testing tools](https://github.com/springernature/frontend-playbook/blob/main/accessibility/tools.md#other-accessibility-tools) in addition.

 You should also check your HTML is valid before handing off your work - you can use a service like the [WC3 validator](https://validator.w3.org/) or a browser extension.
 As well as reducing cross-browser bugs, this will catch some common accessibility errors.